mebezac/post-it/README.md

 Postit
 ==============

-A Reddit clone built on rails.
+A Reddit clone built usin Ruby on Rails.